SharkSnack/shiren-6/content/dungeons/yamakagashi-pass.md

     - Beware of Water Ninja's ability while you have Morphed status.
 - Masked Samurai - Revive as Ghost Warrior if you happen to be defeated.
 - Tengu Monk - Press ZL to give yourself Swift status whenever you'd like.
-- N'dulu: Give yourself Hiding status whenever you'd like.
+- N'dulu - Press ZL to give yourself Hiding status whenever you'd like.

 ##### Blurry Incense